loksonarius/loksonarius.github.io/content/posts/write-bro-write.md

 competent toddler), but moreso my ability to form meaningful sentences.
 I’m giving myself the out to just stop writing and ship a thing.
 Nothing here has to be finished nor good nor usable.
 I’ll edit published entries to my whim and

-> original ending here

-I was literally about just leave that as is right there.
-And I will, but I went to console my wife over her woes with aging (we’re not even in our 30’s btw).
-And out of that conversation came a stray idea neither of us cares to develop: a spouse quits their job to spend more time at home but starts hyper fixating on their family’s personalities and the oddities of their house and these manifests as ghostly events that are only real to the them.
-I dunno, I’ve seen ghosts as metaphors for various traumas, and domestic horrors, and the usual trope of “husband doesn’t believe the wife about the real ghost haunting their family”, but haven’t seen this intersection.
-Maybe it’s a lame idea, but idk